Medicine Overview of Gcolate Tablet

 - Do not take if allergic to glycopyrrolate or any of its ingredients.

-Frequently asked questions FOR GCOLATE
+Frequently asked questions about Gcolate Tablet

-Glycopyrrolate is the most commonly used medicine for managing excessive sweating due to its anti-secretory or anticholinergic effect
+Gcolate is the most commonly used medicine for managing excessive sweating due to its anti-secretory or anticholinergic effect

-Yes, glycopyrrolate is same as glycopyrronium bromide
+Yes, Gcolate is same as glycopyrronium bromide